orbitalquark/textadept/doc/manual.md

 ## Command Entry

-The versatile command entry functions as, among other things, a place to execute Lua commands with Textadept's internal Lua state, find text incrementally, and execute shell commands.
+The versatile command entry has many different roles.
+Primarily it is the place to execute Lua commands and interact with Textadept's internal Lua state.
+In other contexts it finds text incrementally and executes shell commands.
 Lua extensions allow it to do even more.
-Like the Find & Replace pane, the command entry pops in and out as you wish.
+Like the find & replace pane, the command entry pops in and out as you wish.

 ## Statusbar